-A student receives a first academic warning if his/her CGPA drops below 2.0 by the end of any semester except his/her first semester at AFU.
+A student receives a first academic warning if his/her CGPA falls below 2.0 by the end of any semester except his/her first semester at AFU.
 Having received the first warning, he/she is not allowed to register for more than 15 credit hours in the following semester.

 Should a student fail to raise his/her CGPA to at least 2.0 in the following semester, then he/she will be given a second warning and will not be allowed to register for more than 12 credit hours.